therealjpn/group_pizza_parlor/README.md

 # React Pizza Parlor

+Group project for Ty, Sam, Steve, and Atticus.

 Before you get started make sure to read through **ALL** requirements and outline a plan for your group.
 Assign out tasks and use branches to allow team members to work in parallel.

 > HINT: Start with your `/api/pizza` GET route to give client side developers something to work with.